-There are a number of tools available to help you manage the various stages of a systematic review--in particular, the process of title/abstract screening, full text screening, data extraction and quality assessment.
+There are a number of tools available to help you manage the various stages of an evidence synthesis project--in particular, the process of title/abstract screening, full text screening, data extraction and quality assessment.
 Below are a few such tools.
-Generally, these are all used in conjunction with a citation management software such as Endnote, Mendeley or Zotero.

 Rayyan: Rayyan is a free online tool that can be used for independent screening and coding of studies in a systematic review.
 Rayyan uses tagging and filtering to code and organize references.
 Access Rayyan at this link: http://rayyan.qcri.org/.